Best AI Music Generators: YouTube Dream Track To Adobe Sound Lift

 (Image Credits: Courtesy Soundful)

-Aiva is another AI music generator that has been around since 2016 and is currently one of the preferred tools for musicians and creators to generate their own music.
-The tool can be either used to create new soundtracks from scratch or edit existing versions with special effects, all without worrying about the hassles of licensing and royalty.
-For new users, it could be much easier to use, especially with its user-friendly interface and a wide range of presets.
+Aiva is an AI music generator that has been around since 2016 and is currently one of the preferred tools for musicians and creators who want to generate their own music.
+The tool can be either used to create new soundtracks from scratch or edit existing ones with special effects, all without worrying about the hassles of licensing and royalty.
+For new users, it is much easier to use, especially with its user-friendly interface and a wide range of presets.
 It also offers some granular controls for musicians such as music length, key signatures and the ability to choose the number of creations it can generate with just a single command.

-Aiva is available to be used for free but as always, there’s a paid membership that gives you access to some of its special features.
+Aiva is available for free but as always, there’s a paid membership that gives you access to some of its special features.

 (Image Credits: Courtesy Aiva)